vmmc2/Welcome-to-the-Dart-Side/Reviewing/3_Animations Tutorial.md

 * For more info, check the Flutter documentation about the CurvedAnimation() class.
 * If we are working with a CurvedAnimation() class, you must assure that: __The lower_bound of the animation is 0 and the upper_bound of the animation is 1.__
 * If we are using the CurvedAnimation() class, __then we are not going to use the controller.value but instead we are going to use the animation.value.__
+* What if you want the animation to go backwards? __For that to happen, you must use controller.reverse() instead of using controller.forward().
+A good practice is to put the optional parameter in the .reverse() method: The parameter is from.
+By default, your code should look like this: controller.reverse(from: 1.0).__